keziah55/adapt/README.md

 A couple of simple Python scripts to improve `apt` user experience.

+## Dependencies

+The are no required dependencies, beyond Python >= 3.8, however you may wish to install `python3-xtermcolor` to enable colored output from `adapt search`.

 ## Usage

 You may wish to make `adapt.py` exectuable with, then link it to a location in